KNIME logo

 False negative

-False negative is a type of prediction error in binary classification in which a positive case is incorrectly classified as negative.
+A false negative occurs in binary classification when a positive instance is incorrectly predicted as negative.

 False positive

-False positive is a binary classification prediction error in which a negative case is incorrectly classified as positive.
+A false positive occurs in binary classification when a negative instance is incorrectly predicted as positive.

 Feature engineering

-Feature engineering is the process of using domain knowledge to create new input features for machine learning models.
-It involves transforming raw data into meaningful attributes that enhance model performance.
+Feature engineering is the process of using domain knowledge to create new features from raw data, thereby improving the performance of machine learning models.

 Feature hashing